rahu7v3rma/searchify/README.md

 ```

 ## Environment variables
-- required env variables are mentioned in the `.env.exmaple` file
+- required env variables are mentioned in the `.env.example` file